 - Detailed history across monitored infrastructure

 In a distributed environment, your monitors usually keep watch over many components of your infrastructure at once.
-Now you can easily isolate metrics and alert history from the hosts or groups that are currently alerting.
+Now you can easily isolate metrics and alert history from the hosts or groups that are triggering alerts.
 You can also look at alerting hosts alongside their healthy peers to see, for instance, if one particular host has recently been triggering alerts more frequently.
 With the evaluation graph, you can see exactly when a metric crossed one of the alert thresholds you specified.